 Surveillance Camera Commissioner

+The SCO was created under the Protection of Freedoms Act 2012 to regulate CCTV in accordance with the Code of Practice.
 The SCO has no enforcement or inspection powers and works with relevant authorities to make them aware of their duty to have regard to the code.
-The code is not applicable to domestic use in private households.
-The commissioner also must consider how best to encourage voluntary adoption of the code by other operators of surveillance camera systems
+The code is not applicable to domestic use in private households although there is a separate guide on the use of domestic CCTV .
+It has also produced papers on the use of Facial Recognition Technology and guidance on ensuring compatibility with data protection legislation.

 - keep under review the retention and use by the police of DNA samples, DNA profiles and fingerprints.